 Next, let me say that every country club should consider having a "dueling pianos night".
 This has been working great!
 The members show up in DROVES.
 A unique and delightful night will blossom and just watch your guests build as the weeks go on...

 Anywho, with that said - here's what we came here for:

 After countless conversations with nightclub owners, wedding coordinators, corporate event planners and other interested parties about bringing in dueling pianos to their events, I have painstakingly attempted to explain the proper way to create a dueling pianos environment over 1000 times.
-So, in order to save my voice for singing with Roll Over Beethoven (my dueling pianos act), I decided to put all of this information online.
+So, in order to save my voice for my dueling pianos shows, I decided to put all of this information online.
 With that being said, if you have been referred to this site by myself or any of my business associates, please do not take offense - it's not that we don't want to explain it to you over the phone, it's just that this website is easier for all of us.
 By using the following pointers, I am confident that most of you will be able to accomplish your goal of setting up a dueling pianos environment that suits your event.
 Here are some top facts that you need to know: